aseem2625/PureJS-HTML5Game/README.md

 PureJS-HTML5Game
 ================

-Project undertaken to learn HTML5-JS game
+Project undertaken to learn HTML5-JS game.
+(No intention of completing the game but just to practive HTML5 canvas and JS)

 # Note:
 * This game is undertaken to learn HTML5-JS game implementation without any framework.